sina-cb/fardaastationapi/README.md

  - Timestamp for the time the episode was scraped
  - Base URI for the episode on Radio Farda's website

-To install requirements locally, run this command:
+To install requirements locally, run these commands in the root directory of the project:
+ - virtualenv env
+ - source env/bin/activate
  - pip install -t lib -r requirements.txt

+To test the app locally, run this command in the root directory of the project:
+ - dev_appserver.py .

+To deploy to GAE run this command:
+ - gcloud app deploy

-To upload to GAE run this command:
+To deploy the crop job to GAE run this command:
- - gcloud app deploy app.yaml --project fardastationapi
+ - gcloud app deploy cron.yaml